joey-lou/RCGA/README.md

 # RCGA
-Both GA and RCGA can be compiled using gcc command.
+Both KnapsackGA and RCGA can be compiled using gcc command.